 NON-COPYRIGHTED MUSIC FOR YOUTUBE

-If you are a YouTuber, then you might have faced copyright infringement where your video might have been taken down by YouTube.
-It can be either due to a copyrighted music or video.
+If you are a YouTuber, then you might have faced copyright infringement where YouTube took down your video because of copyrighted music or video.

 I know it feels pretty bad when we work so hard for a video only to be taken down.